M64GitHub/zig-select/README.md

 I wrote this utility mainly for myself, please see the gist [Managing multiple versions of ZIG on your system easily](https://gist.github.com/M64GitHub/6d2e0cedb69edd9041c92e1422d9f6b6) to find out more to why and how the following prerequisites, and modus operandus were chosen:

-The script will expect and handle your extracted binary downloads of the zig language for your system.
+The script will expect and handle your extracted binary downloads of the zig language in your HOME folder.
 In order to still achieve flexibility, it works with directory names, at least for now:

 ## TL;DR - it works like this: